-3. Please have only ONE person from your troop call (949) 645-8489, email us, or complete the online form below (scroll to the end of the page).
-When multiple people contact us on behalf of a troop there are frequently miscommunications. 🙂
+3. Please have only ONE person from your troop call (949) 645-8489, email us, or complete the online at the end of the page.
+When multiple people contact us on behalf of a troop there are frequently miscommunications.

 4. A credit card number is needed to reserve a program, a charge is not automatically made however if there is a no show or a cancellation/reschedule 2 weeks from the scheduled program the minimum fee will be automatically charged.

 Can we bring siblings and parents?
 In order for the scouts to have the best scouting experience it is ideal for them to spend time together as a troop w/o their siblings and parents – with just a leader and co-leader as chaperones.
 That said, if parents and siblings want to attend that is fine.
 If siblings participate then we just ask that you pay for them.
 The maximum number of children we can accommodate in a group is 20.

 Will the program complete the entire Journey?
 No. When the Journeys came out, ENC staff read though the books and created 1.5 hour programs that are an overview of select Journeys, which are meant to be accomplished through the school year.
 We chose to include activities mentioned in the Journey books that we are good at doing, that we ENJOY doing, and which may be more difficult for leaders to accomplish without a Nature Center at their disposal.

 If cancellations or reschedules occur at least two weeks before the program, no fees apply.
 If cancellations or reschedules occur within two weeks before the date of the program, the minimum fee for the scheduled program will be charged.
 Fees do not apply if cancellations occur due to inclement weather.